Ginsberg Center Spaces: Overview:

 Ginsberg Center Garden, in partnership with UMSFP, with view of our outdoor porch.

 Whether you're a UM student, a representative of a student group, or one of our community partners, our spaces are available for your use.
-Stay tuned for stories on how the Ginsberg Center's spaces have supported the growth and success of organizations and groups on campus.
-And, Contact us to discuss how our spaces can meet your needs.
+Contact us to discuss how our spaces can meet your needs.

 Check out our spaces in action!